 By combining these remotely sensed data with meteorological parameters such as wind direction and rainfall, scientists can predict when and where grass pollen levels are going to be high.

-Alfredo’s pollen forecasting work also uses soil moisture data collected by NASA’s SMAP satellite and calibrated and validated by the eddy covariance data collected by TERN’s flux monitoring sites.
+Alfredo’s pollen forecasting work also uses soil moisture data collected by NASA’s SMAP satellite and calibrated and validated by the eddy covariance data collected by TERN’s landscape research sites.

 “We’re using the NASA SMAP soil moisture data to predict grass production (or productivity, or biomass) and when grasses are going to start flowering,” says Alfredo.
 “If we know, for example, that a grassland has good soil moisture levels then, which creates more grass growth and flower development, we can generally predict that pollen production from that area will be high, and vice versa.”